Courtship behaviour of Phlebotomus papatasi the sand fly vector of cutaneous leishmaniasis

 For each observation, a male sand fly was first placed into the courtship arena via a small hole in the transparent plastic cover using an aspirator.
 After 5 min the VCR was set to record, and a female placed into the arena using the aspirator.
 Trials ended once flies had separated post-copulation, or after 30 min where copulation did not occur.
 Recordings of 30 different pairs were made in total, using a clean arena and lid for each observation.

-Name of behaviour
+Quantitative analysis of courtship behaviour

 Differences between males and females in the frequency or time spent performing individual behaviours during observations were examined using Wilcoxon’s signed rank test.
 Comparisons of duration of individual behaviours performed by males and females were performed using Welch’s t-test, which does not assume equal variances between groups.